mark-me/etl_templates/README.md

 This repository aims to deploy descriptions of logical data models and descriptions of model lineage mappings to fill those models with data for multiple technical solutions.

-Be warned: this code is still far from the stated goal and currently just implements data model implementations using 'create schema' and 'create table' DDLs for [dedicated DQL pool](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-overview-what-is) and [duckdb](https://duckdb.org/).
+Be warned: this code is still far from the stated goal and currently just implements data model implementations using 'create schema' and 'create table' DDLs for [dedicated SQL pool](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-overview-what-is) and [duckdb](https://duckdb.org/).

 The configuration for model input and templating can be adapted in ```config.yml```.
 The purpose of a making the directory for templates configurable is that we can add templates for multiple database implementations that each generate different DDL outputs.